IPnoid GDPR Data Processing Addendum

 - Organization name

-- IP address anonymization - last octet of IPv4 IP addresses and the last 80 bits of IPv6 addresses are set to zeros
+- IP address anonymization (last octet of IPv4 and last 80 bits of IPv6 set to zeros)

-- Computer ID anonymization - last two characters of computer ID will be set to 0
+- Computer ID anonymization (last two characters set to 0)

-- Activation of compliance with browser's "Do Not Track" headers
+- Compliance with browser "Do Not Track" headers